DIY MCP server vs Contextflo for teams

 | Query logs | None | Every question and query |

-| Credentials | On every laptop | Centralized, never exposed |
+| Credentials | On every laptop | Centralised, never exposed |

 | Offboarding | Rotate shared secrets | Revoke one account |

-| Cost | Free, plus your time | Free tier; team plans from $1,000/mo |
+| Cost | Free, plus your time | Free tier; team plans from $75/user/mo |

 The last row matters.
 DIY is free the way hosting your own email is free.
-The connector costs nothing; the identity layer, permission model, context maintenance, and audit logging cost your team's time indefinitely.
+The connector costs nothing; the identity layer, permission model, context maintenance and audit logging cost your team's time indefinitely.

 When DIY is the right call